 apptainer exec <container_name>.sif python -m pip list | grep ipykernel

 ipykernel <version>, proceed here.

 You are welcome to use/modify our Dockerfiles.
-We would appreciate some form of acknowledgment/reference.
+Some form of acknowledgment/reference is appreciated.